Union Mart

 What time is Union Mart open?

 The timings for Union Mart at Parkville is 10:00 – 11:00 for the Morning session and 16:00 – 17:00 for the Evening session.
-However, we do have a capacity of 100 students per session, 200 per day, so if we reach the capacity before closing time, we will not be able to allow more customers to enter.
-To ensure that you don't end up wasting your time in the queue and realise the capacity has been reached for the day at the gate, we will have a volunteer at the queue to communicate that to you.
+However, we do have a capacity of 100 students per session, totalling 200 per day.
+If we reach the capacity before closing time, we will not be able to allow more customers to enter.
+Thus, our volunteers will allow any more to enter until a space opens up.
+Alternatively, click here to see the number of spots we have left during a given session!

 On Tuesdays, in addition to the Union Mart at Parkville, we will be running Union Mart at both Southbank and Burnley.
-The Southbank Union Mart will run from 12:00pm to 1:00pm with the same timings for Burnley.
+Both will run from 12:00pm to 1:00pm in the respective campuses.

 Union Mart shifted to a points system in 2024.
 Essentially, each student can choose how they spend their points to ensure they are accessing products they need.
 We will continuing with same system in 2025.